Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 A perfectly crafted piece of ika nigiri that almost melts in your mouth

-Throw away any preconceptions that you had about squid because this was probably the most tender piece of squid I’ve had in my life.
+Throw away any pre-conceptions that you had about squid because this was probably the most tender piece of squid I’ve had in my life.
 I’m not even joking when I say that this almost melted in my mouth.
 The first bite you’ll face a bit of firmness but as you chew it slowly disappears into your taste buds.

 There’s a slight slimy texture to it but it’s not to the extent of something like Okra or Natto.
-The flavor itself was sweet and and mild.
+The flavor itself was sweet and mild.

 Course 3: Fruity Hamachi (Yellowtail) Nigiri Sushi